eddy-v-tech/northwoods/README.md

 This program was written using python 3.9 so any other version is not guarenteed to work.
 (Probably would though)

 Required installs:
-    - pytest
+1. Run to be able to run tests
     ```
     pip install pytest
     ```

 ## Local Usage

-To run the program navigate to the /app directory and use the following command as an example
+To run the program navigate to the /app directory and use the following command as an example -s is for start and -f is for finish
+1. Run
     ```
     python babysitting_calc_app.py -s 5:00PM -f 12:00AM
     ```